Pyramid of Djoser: South court

 The south court is a large court between the south tomb and the pyramid.
 Within the court are curved stones thought to be territorial markers associated with the Heb-sed festival, an important ritual completed by Egyptian kings (typically after 30 years on the throne) to renew their powers.
 These would have allowed Djoser to claim control over all of Egypt, while its presence in the funerary complex would allow Djoser to continue to benefit from the ritual in the afterlife.
 At the southern end of the court was a platform approached by steps.
 It has been suggested that this was a platform for the double throne.
 This fits into the theory proposed by Barry Kemp, and generally accepted by many, that suggests the whole step pyramid complex symbolizes the royal palace enclosure and allows the king to eternally perform the rituals associated with kingship.
 At the very south of the South Court lay the South Tomb.

+Panorama of the south court with Step Pyramid (left), the Heb-sed court chapels (middle), and the entrance colonnade and the south tomb (right).